 Butternut (juglans cinera): The white walnut.
 Fast growing tree with tasty, buttery, thick shelled nuts.
 Pure butternut trees are susceptible to an introduced fungal disease known as butternut canker.
 Our trees are grown from seed from healthy parent trees that are likely to be wild hybrids between butternut and Japanese walnut.
-Extremely hardy walnut to zone 3/4
+Extremely disease resistant and cold hardy walnut to zone 3/4

 Carpathian Walnut (juglans regia): This is the walnut that resembles those we see in the store.
 Thin shelled nuts.
 Trees are hardy to zone 5 and best planted in sites with good air drainage as they have a tendency to flower early in the spring.